AlvaroAPansa/canvas-week6/README.md

 That functionality has to add the tipical fruit that aleatorily appears in the grid and gives bonus points to the player without increasing the length of the snake.

 ## Sections
-1. Drawing in the canvas
+1. Drawing in the Canvas
+2. Animating the Canvas